 OneLife Institute is blessed by the servant-leadership of some amazing individuals.
 Each is a seasoned activist, committed to healing and justice in the community and the world.

-Jakada Imani (Board Member; Interim Treasurer) is a spiritually-rooted consultant and coach with more than 20 years experience working in social and economic justice movements.
-He is currently a partner with the The Management Center, a national firm helping social justice leaders learn how to build and run more effective organizations.
+Jakada Imani (Board President) is a spiritually-rooted consultant and coach with more than 20 years experience working in social and economic justice movements.
+He is the Chief Executive Officer of The Management Center, a national firm helping social justice leaders learn how to build and run more effective organizations.

 Over the last two decades, Jakada has worked on a range of issues, including racial and economic justice, workers' rights, tenant organizing, and green jobs.
 In 2013, he received a ChangeMaker Fellowship from Pacific School of Religion, where he served for two years leading a center for spiritual and social transformation.